chevonied/indigo/_posts/2018-03-09-most-useful-st-packages.markdown

 It’s no secret that I enjoy using Sublime Text, both for its aesthetics, and the productivity boost I noticed when using it.
 So, I figured why not spread the joy around, and hopefully help make another programmer become just a bit more efficient.

 To start off, you’ll obviously need to have Sublime Text installed.
 It’s cross-platform, and the latest version can be downloaded directly from [their website](https://www.sublimetext.com/3).
 After it’s installed, you’ll need to get Package Control, which only involves pasting some code into the Sublime Text console, the instructions for which can be found [here](https://packagecontrol.io/installation).
-If everything is all set up, you can now install packages by pressing `Ctrl + Shift + P` on Windows or `Command + Shift + P` on Mac, typing in the package name, and selecting the one you want.
+If everything is all set up, you can now install packages by pressing `Ctrl + Shift + P` on Windows or `Command + Shift + P` on Mac, choose "Package Control: Install Package", input the package name, and select the one you want.

 Finally, here’s the list of Sublime Text packages I consider to be the most useful: